bvillasen/blog/astro/_posts/2019-05-28-summit_scaling_tests.md

 snapshots_to_compress = [ 99, 199 ]
 ```

- Finally you can choose which fields you want to save and the float precision:
+ Finally you can choose which fields you want to save and the floating point precision:

  ```
  hydro_fields = ['density', 'GasEnergy']